dghuuloc/CS.Teach/Python/README.md

 ## Python Namespaces
 A **Namespace** is a collection of names along with the information of the object it refers to.
 It maps names to the objects.

 When you access this variable later in your program Python will refer to the namespace to retrieve it.
 There are multiple levels to this lookup process.
-The order goes from **Local Scope -> Enclosing Scopes (Nonlocal) -> Module Scope (Global) -> Builtin Scope** (LEGB rule).
+The order goes with ```LEGB Scoping Rule =  Local Scope -> Enclosing Scopes (Nonlocal) -> Module Scope (Global) -> Builtin Scope -> NameError```

 When the Python interpreter starts, it loads builtins.py and makes it universally available.
 Here are a few that you are probably familiar with: [‘sorted’, ‘staticmethod’, ‘str’, ‘sum’, ‘super’, ‘tuple’, ‘type’, ‘vars’, ‘zip’].
 Run the following code to see the full list.
 ```python